 As I said before one project management method does not fit all projects.

-Select the proper project management method based on your team’s experience in the past, the nature of the project you will be working, and which methods have been used by leading teams in the industry on similar projects or products as yours.
+Select the proper project management method based on your team’s experience in the past, the nature of the project you will be working, and which methods have been used by leading teams in the industry on similar projects or products like yours.

 Agile and waterfall are both have pros and cons.
 Some managers feel one is always better than the other.

 Check here for a list of PM tools supporting Agile method in addition to Binfire.